ldovu/Movie-recommendation/README.md

 Based on these inputs, the application quickly returns 10 recommended movie titles with their respective plots.

-If the film target is not entered, the system returns the 10 most popular movies based on mood.
+If the film target is not entered, the system returns the 10 most popular movies based on the mood.